pakerfeldt/android-viewflow/README.md

 ## Building a jar file
 If you rather want a jar file instead of a including the project as an android library, run `ant jar` in the `android-viewflow/viewflow` folder, to build a jar file.

+## Caveats ##
+The manifest states a min sdk version of 4, which is true.
+But in any case you want to support an api level < 8 you will have to forward an onConfigurationChanged event to the `ViewFlow` from your `Activity`.
+I know this isn't a very nice solution, feel free to propose better ones!
+	@Override
+	public void onConfigurationChanged(Configuration newConfig) {
+		super.onConfigurationChanged(newConfig);
+		viewFlow.onConfigurationChanged(newConfig);
+	}

 ## Contributions
 The following persons deserves a mention for their contributions: